grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 </CodeGroup>

-_"Why not just run my script normally, from top to bottom"_, you might ask - the answer is: we do, but code **inside** and **outside** your `default` function can do different things.
+Why not just run my script normally, from top to bottom?

-Code inside `default` is called "VU code", and is run over and over for as long as the test is running.
-Code outside of it is called "init code", and is run only once per VU.
+This is a good question, and the answer is: we do.
+But code *inside* and *outside* your `default` function do different things.

+Code inside `default` is called *VU code*.
+VU code runs over and over through the test duration.
+Besides setup and teardown, code outside of `default` is  *init code*.
+It runs only once per VU.

-VU code can make HTTP requests, emit metrics, and generally do everything you'd expect a load test to do - with a few important exceptions: you can't load anything from your local filesystem, or import any other modules.
-This all has to be done from the init code.
+VU code can make HTTP requests, emit metrics, and generally do everything you'd expect a load test to do.

-We have two reasons for this.
-The first is, of course: performance.
+There are a few important exceptions.
+VU code:
+* *Does not* load files from your local filesystem,
+* *Does not* import any other modules.

+Instead of VU code, init code does these jobs.

+Why separate init and VU code?
+There are two chief reasons:
+* Better performance
+* Better design

+### Performance is faster and more accurate

-If you read a file from disk on every single script iteration, it'd be needlessly slow; even if you cache the contents of the file and any imported modules, it'd mean the _first run_ of the script would be much slower than all the others.
-Worse yet, if you have a script that imports or loads things based on things that can only be known at runtime, you'd get slow iterations thrown in every time you load something new.
+If you read a file from disk every iteration, the script will be needlessly slow.

+Even if you cached the contents of the file and any imported modules, the _first iteration_ of the script would be much slower than all subsequent iterations.
-But there's another, more interesting reason.
-By forcing all imports and file reads into the init context, we make an important design goal possible; we want to support three different execution modes without the need for you to modify your scripts; local, cloud and clustered execution.
-In the case of cloud and clustered execution we know which files will be needed, so we distribute only those files.
-We know which modules will be imported, so we can bundle them up from the get-go.
-And, tying into the performance point above, the other nodes don't even need writable filesystems - everything can be kept in-memory.
+Worse, if your script imports or loads data dynamically, you'd get slow iterations each time you loaded something new.

+### Design is more modular

+Besides performance, there's another, more interesting reason to separate init code from VU code.
+By forcing all imports and file reads into the init context, k6 lets you execute in different modes without modifying your scripts.

+You should be able to run a k6 script in local, cloud, and clustered systems.
+In the case of cloud and clustered execution, we know which files are needed, so we distribute only those files.
+We know which modules to import, so we can bundle them from the get-go.
+And, tying into the performance point above, the other nodes don't even need writable filesystems&mdash;everything can be kept in-memory.

-As an added bonus, you can use this to reuse data between iterations (but only for the same VU):
+As a bonus, you can use this to reuse data between iterations (but only for the same VU):

 <CodeGroup labels={[]}>